 - Combine all ingredients in a large bowl

-- Roll dough into a ball, press between 2 sheets of parchment paper and roll to ¼ inch thickness
+- Press dough between 2 pieces of parchment paper, and roll to ¼-inch thickness

 - Remove top piece of parchment paper

-- Transfer the bottom piece with rolled out dough onto baking sheet
+- Transfer bottom piece with rolled out dough onto baking sheet

 - Cut dough into 2-inch squares with a knife or pizza cutter

-- Bake at 135° for at least 20 hours, or until crunchy
+- Bake at 135°F for at least 20 hours, or until crunchy

 Here are some of my other healthy recipes that use leftover almond milk pulp: